Denil fishway – Planning and design

 This page should be cited as:

-Department of Environment and Science, Queensland (2021) Denil fishway – Planning and design, WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2021) Denil fishway – Planning and design, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/fish-passage/technologies/fishway-options/denil/planning-design.html